DrakeB1234/VectorScore/README.md

 ### MusicStaffOptions
 * `width`: Total width of the SVG in pixels.
 * `scale`: Zoom factor (default: 1).
+* `noteStartX`: Position where notes start to draw.
 * `staffType`: `'treble' | 'bass' | 'alto' | 'grand'`.
 * `spaceAbove`: Padding units above the staff (in staff line spaces).
 * `spaceBelow`: Padding units below the staff (in staff line spaces).